brillout/awesome-universal-rendering/readme.md

   A static website is a website that doesn't have any server code:
   The website is composed of static browser assets only (HTML, CSS, JavaScript, images, ...).
   Some generators can directly render views to HTML:
-  When your website is built, each page is rendered to a HTML file that includes all the page's views.
+  When your website is built, each page is rendered to a HTML file that includes all the page's content.
   <br/>
   If your content may only change at deploy-time, then using a Static Site Generator is an option.